irishpatrick/pico-servo/README.md

 # pico-servo

-A simple C library for controlling servos using a Raspberry Pi Pico
+A simple C library for controlling servos using a Raspberry Pi Pico<br>
+This is still a work-in-progress!

 ## How to Build
 `mkdir build && cd build`<br>